 VCE Biology Unit 2

-In Staying Alive, students will explore real-life examples to learn how inherited adaptations impact on biodiversity.
+In this program, students will explore real-life examples to learn how inherited adaptations impact on biodiversity.
 They will discover how science is used to communicate contemporary bioethical issues.
 They will build their knowledge about species adaptations, ecological relationships and human impacts.

 Students will conduct scientific investigations and collect data, which can be used as part of school-based assessment for VCE Biology Unit 2.
 This program is available in Terms 1, 2 and 3.